 Oregon cannabis dispensary product death.
 It is worth noting that the second death on August 23, 2019 was from a store-bought vape product containing cannabis oil.
 It was purchased at a legal cannabis dispensary in Oregon, which is considered to be well regulated, compared with other states where marijuana has been legalized.

 tactics alone will not work with kids.
-Thus its important to discuss with your child not just the scary headlines and death count but facts about vaping, e.g., nicotine is one of the most potent and addictive poisons out there and its toxic to every organ in the body, including the brain, altering neurocognition.
-Or that one of the biggest misconceptions is that vaping produces a water vapor when it facts it's an aerosol and is more akin to hairspray, not water, which hits the back of the throat and goes into the respiratory system.
+Thus it is important to discuss with your child not just the scary headlines and death count but facts about vaping, e.g., nicotine is one of the most potent and addictive poisons out there and its toxic to every organ in the body, including the brain, altering neurocognition.
+Or that one of the biggest misconceptions is that vaping produces a water vapor.
+In fact it produces an aerosol and aerosol is more akin to hairspray, not water.
+The aerosol hits the back of the throat and goes into the respiratory system.

 Know the lingo.
 Teens love to do tricks and use certain techniques to make the aerosol go into other body systems.
 For example, "Ghosting" is when you breathe in at such a high intensity and quantity of vapor that the nicotine toxicity gets into your blood system.
 "Getting Domed" is when you inhale and hold the vapor/aerosol in the mouth until you swallow so it goes into your digestive system.

-Keep abreast of new research There is new evidence that the aerosol produced by vaping is a probable carcinogen as laboratory animals who are exposed to the aerosol which has droplets and nanoparticles that pass through cell walls have developed cancer.
+Keep abreast of new research There is new evidence that the aerosol produced by vaping is a probable carcinogen.
+Laboratory animals who are exposed to the aerosol, which has droplets and nanoparticles that pass through cell walls, have developed cancer.